credit: Minda de Gunzberg Center for European Studies, Harvard

 I obtained a PhD in Sociology from the City University of New York (CUNY), the Graduate Center.
 I held visiting positions at Stockholm University (2015 and 2021) and the Center for European Studies at Harvard University (AY '22-'23).
 I previously was a Postdoctoral Prize Fellow at Nuffield College, in Oxford.
 I am currently on the job market.

-Some of my current projects involve the role of social class compositions of workplaces in class and racial earnings inequality, ethnic earnings inequalities in professional soccer, college wealth premia, intergenerational social mobility in the Global South, and the relationship between macro-economic conditions and occupational mobility variation between immigrants and natives in the early 20th-century.
+Some of my current projects involve the role of social class compositions of workplaces in earnings inequality, racial-ethnic earnings inequalities in professional soccer, college wealth premia in high-income countries, intergenerational social mobility in the Global South, the effect of loneliness on health, and payoffs from education-skill-occupation matching in the US.